xlight05/katacoda-scenarios/cellery/pet-store/step4.md

-It's time to build and run your cell file.

-Build command executes the build function in your Cell file.
-The main purpose of this command is to generate the required component artifacts for kubernetes.
+#### Running the backend Cell
+Execute the following command to switch into backend folder
+`cd /root/backend`{{execute}}

+Build the pet-be Cell.
+It will generate the required artifacts that are required to deploy your Cell
+`cellery build pet-be.bal my-org/pet-be:0.1.0`{{execute}}

+Run the pet-be Cell.
+It will deploy the artifacts that are generated from the build command in kubernetes.
+`cellery run my-org/pet-be:0.1.0 -n pet-be-inst`{{execute}}

+You can view the status of Pet store backend Cell deployment by running
+`cellery status pet-be-inst`{{execute}}

+ #### Running the Frontend Cell
+Execute the following command to switch into frontend folder
+`cd /root/frontend`{{execute}}

+Build the pet-fe Cell.
+It will generate the required artifacts that are required to deploy your Cell
-`cellery build hello-world.bal -t wso2-cellery/hello-world-cell:1.0.0`{{execute}}
+`cellery build pet-fe.bal my-org/pet-fe:0.1.0`{{execute}}

-The run command executes the run function in your Cell file.
-The main purpose of this command is to deploy your cell file inside kubernetes.
+Run the pet-fe Cell.
+It will deploy the artifacts that are generated from the build command in kubernetes.
-`cellery run wso2-cellery/hello-world-cell:1.0.0`{{execute}}
+`cellery run my-org/pet-fe:0.1.0 -n pet-fe-inst -l pet-be:pet-be-inst`{{execute}}

-You can specify any kind of logic inside above functions.

-We will be discussing advanced use cases in future scenarios.

-You can use the below command to see the status of the deployment.
+You can view the status of Pet store frontend Cell deployment by running
-`cellery ps`{{execute}}
+`cellery status pet-fe-inst`{{execute}}

-Once it's ready you can click Web Cell tab to open the hello world page.
+Once it's ready you can click Web Cell tab to open the Frontend web cell in your browser.